 'The study of geography is about more than just memorising places on a map.
 It's about understanding the complexity of our world, appreciating the diversity of cultures that exists across continents.
 And in the end, it's about using all that knowledge to help bridge divides and bring people together.'

-Geography involves developing practical skills to understand the physical world including understanding: maps, symbols, direction, location, elevation, photographic data and more.
-It is about being able to apply these to solve investigative and problem solving both within the class and in wider fieldwork studies.
+Furthermore, our Geography curriculum is designed to encourage geographical enquiry, including questioning, investigation and critical thinking.
+Geography also involves developing procedural knowledge (practical skills and tasks) to help our children understand the physical world including understanding: maps, symbols, direction, location, elevation, photographic data and more.
+It is about being able to apply these to problem solve and investigate both within the class and in wider fieldwork studies.

 'What is our knowledge worth if we know nothing about the world that sustains us, nothing about natural systems and climate, nothing about other countries and cultures?'